elmahio/documentation/docs/logging-to-elmah-io-from-console-application.md

 ## Events

-The elmah.io client supports two different events: `OnMessage` and `OnMessageFail`.
+The elmah.io client supports a range of different events to help carry out common tasks.

 ### OnMessage